 Do I have to get permission from the library to use any copyrighted material in the classroom (online or face-to-face)?

 No you do not.
 Instructors can use many types of copyrighted material in the online classroom.
 By understanding some of the basics of “fair use” (see section above), you will be able to determine whether your use is appropriate on your own.
-For the more complicated types of copyrighted material, Rickman Library is available to help faculty determine whether their use is fair, and request permission if it is necessary.

 What is public domain?